sstelfox/stelfox.net/content/notes/icecast.md

 ## Setup Process

-As of this writing Fedora 16 comes with Icecast version 2.3.2, the associated documentation can be found on the [Icecast Website][1].
-I found some documentation had been removed rather than updated along with the software and that documentation can be found in [version 2.0.1's][2] documentation.
+As of this writing Fedora 16 comes with Icecast version 2.3.2, the associated documentation can be found on the Icecast website.
+I found some documentation had been removed rather than updated along with the software and that documentation can be found in version 2.0.1's documentation.

 ### Networking